 A survey of Islamic history, focusing on the rise of Islam, the formation of classical Islamic civilization, the Muslim reaction to invasions from East and West, the second expansion of Islam, and the great empires of the 16th-18th centuries.
-Credits: 3(3-0) Offered every fall
+Credits: 3(3-0).
+Not offered on a regular basis